Showing posts with label Plath archives. Show all posts

 Aurelia underlined and penciled alongside of this, "But you stopped the piston!"

 She was speaking directly to Sylvia, a rarity among Aurelia's annotations.
 Aurelia visited this page more than once, adding an exclamation point in black ink.
+I think Sylvia was referring to a different type of piston, but Aurelia had her own opinion.

 In Encounter's shorthand annotation, on "Daddy," -- this is the context: